-Vegetation observed along the downstream slopes of the Ash Surge and Bypass Basin was typically less than 12-inches tall during S&L's walkdown in September 2022, and no woody vegetation was present.
-However, there were a few remote areas along the crest of the Bypass Basin where the vegetation was greater than 12-inches tall.
 In accordance with the Illinois CCR Rule (Ref.
-1, §§ 845.430(b)(4) and 845.430(b)(5)), the Station should mow or otherwise cut the vegetation in these areas to reduce the height of the cover below the 12-inch threshold.
+1, §§ 845.430(b)(4) and 845.430(b)(5)), the Station should remove woody vegetation and mow or otherwise cut non-woody vegetation in the noted areas where vegetative cover was observed to be taller than 12 inches.

-2.2.3 DIKE COMPACTION
+3.1.3 DIKE COMPACTION

-As documented in the Ash Surge and Bypass Basins' initial federal and 2022 safety factor assessments (Refs.
-4 and 20), the basins' dikes are sufficiently compacted to withstand the range of loading conditions in the CCR surface impoundments.
+As documented in the Ash Surge and Bypass Basins' initial federal and 2023 safety factor assessments (Refs.
+4 and 23), the basins' dikes are sufficiently compacted to withstand the range of loading conditions in the CCR surface impoundments.